Bantry Bay Pony Trekking

 What are your hours of opening?

-Except for Christmas week we are open all the year.
+Except for Christmas week we are open all the year Monday to Saturday inclusive.
 With an indoor arena and both outdoor arenas having floodlights and all-weather surfaces, lessons can be scheduled any time from 9 am. to 6.pm.

 Which is best lesson length for me, 30 minutes or one hour?